jlapaijmans/Consensify/README.md

 For filters `-min 2 -max 99 -n_matches 2 -n_random_reads 3`, the Consensify sequence for this example would be TGNAC.

-## Compiling Consensify
+## Installing Consensify

+### using conda

+make sure you have bioconda channel set up:

+`conda config --add channels bioconda`

+and create a specific environment should you want to:

+`conda create --name myenvname`

+activate using:

+`conda activate myenvname`

+then you can install consensify using:

+`conda install consensify`

+you can now run consensify using `consensify_c`

+### compile from source

-After cloning this repo, navigate to it and compile consensify using
+If you want to compile consenseify from source: clone this repo, navigate to it and compile consensify using:

 ```
 g++ consensify_c.cpp -o consensify_c -lz